veebch/nodemode/README.md

 Exit, and ssh back in as the user pi. `ssh pi@<YOURNODEIP>`

 ## Fix the spi setup

+Raspiblitz needs a couple of extra tools to run the epd display over spi
 ```
  sudo apt install python-spidev python3-spidev
 ```